Bestinvest Logo

-A SSAS is an occupational pension — usually defined contribution — that allows control and flexibility over where and how money is invested.
+A SSAS pension is an occupational pension that allows employers more control over where and how money is invested.
 For example, the trustees can invest in commercial property.
 SSAS pensions allow small groups of colleagues to invest together for their retirement goals.
 Read on to understand more about:

 How SSAS pensions work